ICPO: Intrinsic Confidence-Driven Group Relative Preference Optimization for Efficient Reinforcement Learning: ICPO

 To effectively balance the internal and external reward signals, we have designed a multi-stage weight adjustment strategy to dynamically modulate the value of $\omega$, as illustrated by the curve in Figure~\ref{fig1}.
 Specifically, during the initial training phase, we employ an inverse cosine growth pattern to alter the weight value, enabling the model to gradually assimilate fine-grained preference information driven by its own probability distribution.
 Once $\omega$ reaches its maximum value, we adopt a linear annealing to reduce the weight value to its minimum, thereby preventing the training process from being excessively guided by intrinsic rewards.

-This design originates from the following insight: In early training, high entropy makes it unclear if low-probability responses are worth learning.
-As training continues and entropy drops, correct and novel low-probability responses emerge, allowing for a progressive increase in their learning momentum.
+This design originates from the following insight: In early training, high entropy makes it challenging to determine whether low-probability responses are worth learning.
+As training continues and entropy drops, correct and novel low-probability responses emerge, at which point we can incrementally enhance the learning motivation for these responses.
 In later training, when most novel samples are learned, remaining low-probability responses may be noise or valueless signals; so reducing intrinsic signals' influence stabilizes policy learning.
-Figure~\ref{fig2} (left) displays various weight adjustment strategies, and a detailed analysis of their effects will be presented in the experimental section.
+Figure~\ref{fig2} (left) displays various weight adjustment strategies, with a detailed analysis of their effects in the experimental section.
+The warmup turning point is set at 0.4 because, in GRPO training, the 20\%-40\% phase shows suitable entropy reduction with active exploration, making it ideal for introducing strong intrinsic preference rewards.
+An ablation study of this setting is in Appendix~\ref{appendixc3}.